 Claude Code shows a footer, but I wanted an always-on meter for the one number that actually decides when a session falls apart: how full the context window is right now.
 Percentage, a bar, and the last turn’s output tokens, colour-coded so I notice before auto-compaction hits.

-Claude Code status line: Opus 4.8 on a 1M-context window, 346.8k/1.0M at 35%
+Claude Code status line: Opus 4.8 on a 1M-context window at 33%, plus a blue 5h session meter at 11% and a magenta weekly meter at 34%

 How the status line wires into Claude Code